processone/docs.ejabberd.im/content/admin/installation.md

    chmod +x ejabberd-YY.MM-1-linux-x64.run
    ```

-4. The installer must be run as superuser, so either become `root` or use `sudo`:
+4. If the installer runs as superuser (by `root` or using `sudo`),
+   it installs ejabberd binaries in `/opt/ejabberd-XX.YY/`;
+   installs your configuration, Mnesia database and logs in `/opt/ejabberd/`,
+   and setups ejabberd service in `systemd`:
    ``` bash
    sudo ./ejabberd-YY.MM-1-linux-x64.run
    ```

-5. The installer informs the paths where it will be installed:
-   ejabberd binaries in `/opt/ejabberd-XX.YY/`;
-   your configuration, Mnesia database and logs in `/opt/ejabberd/`.
-   Those paths are not configurable.
-   Simply accept it to proceed to the installation.
+5. If the installer runs as a regular user,
+   it asks the base path where ejabberd should be installed.
+   In that case, the ejabberd service is not set in `systemd`,
+   and `systemctl` cannot be used to start ejabberd; start it manually.

-6. After successful installation, ejabberd is automatically started.
+6. After successful installation by root, ejabberd is automatically started.
    Check its status with
    ``` bash
    systemctl status ejabberd